FAIRDataPipeline/DataPipeline.jl/docs/src/examples.md

 ```

 ## 5. Model simulation
+**Step 5 relies on the use of another package: [DiscretePOMP.jl](https://github.com/mjb3/DiscretePOMP.jl), so you may wish to skip this section or replace it with, e.g. your own model or simulation code.**

-Now we run a brief **SEIR** simulation using the Gillespie simulation feature of the DiscretePOMP.jl package.
-We use the downloaded parameters* as inputs, and finally plot the results as a time series of the population compartments.
+Next, *for illustration purposes only* we run a simple **SEIR** simulation using the Gillespie simulation feature of the `DiscretePOMP.jl` package.
+We use the downloaded parameters* as inputs, and finally plot the results as a time series of the population as they migrate between states according to the stochastic dynamics of the model.

-First we process the model config .yaml file:
+First we extract some information about the model run from the `model_config.yaml` file:

 ``` julia
 mc = YAML.load_file(model_config)